niallpcarroll/musical-hangman/README.md

-# Musical 'Hangman' Game
+# Classical Music 'Hangman' Game

-This project is designed to be an interactive and fun game, based on the traditional 'hangman' game but with specifically musical theme.
+This project is designed to be an interactive and fun game, based on the traditional 'hangman' game but with the specific theme of classical music.

 Find the link to the site [here](https://niallpcarroll.github.io/musical-hangman/)